You are here

-Supervised injection services (SIS) are health services that provide a safe and hygienic environment where people can inject drugs under the supervision of medical staff.
+Supervised injection services (SIS) are health services that provide a safe and hygienic environment where people can inject drugs under supervision.
 People bring pre-obtained drugs and inject them themselves.
 Staff do not supply or inject drugs.

 Do supervised injection services exist anywhere else?

-Why are you considering offering supervised injection services?
+Why have you applied to offer supervised injection services?

 In addition, Ottawa has Ontario's highest rates of HIV and Hepatitis C among people who inject drugs.